Geometric Deep Learning for Structure-Based Drug Design: A Survey

 \subsubsection{Flow Models}

-A flow model aims to learn a parameterized invertible function between the data point variable $x$ and the latent variable $\vz$: $f: \vz\in \mathbb{R}^d \xrightarrow{} \vx \in \mathbb{R}^d$.
-The latent distribution $p(\vz))$ is a pre-defined probability distribution, \textit{e.g.,} a Gaussian distribution.
+A flow model aims to learn a parameterized invertible function between a data point $\textbf{x}$ and the latent variable $\vz$: $f: \vz\in \mathbb{R}^d \xrightarrow{} \vx \in \mathbb{R}^d$.
+The latent distribution $p(\vz)$ is a predefined probability distribution, e.g., a Gaussian distribution.
 The data distribution $p(\vx)$ is unknown.
 But given a data point $\vx$, its likelihood can be computed with the change-of-variable theorem:

 where $\text{det}(\cdot)$ is the matrix determinant and $\frac{d f^{-1}(\vx)}{d \vx}$ is the Jacobian matrix.